 STUDENT TRUSTEE - Students will be notified when there is an opening for a student trustee on the Board of Trustees.
 Students who are interested in serving as a student trustee will complete the form and return it to the President's Office by the deadline indicated.
-A committee comprised of two current students and faculty trustees along with the Vice President and Dean for Student Affairs will review applications and prospective candidates to be interviewed by the Governance Committee of the Board of Trustees.
-The Governance Committee of the Board of Trustees will nominate a candidate to be selected by the full Board.
+A committee comprised of two current students and faculty trustees along with the Vice President and Dean for Student Affairs will review applications and prospective candidates to be interviewed by the Governance Committee of the Board of Trustees will nominate a candidate to be selected by the full Board.
 Two Student Trustees will serve on the Board.
 The Student Trustees will hold membership on various committees of the Board, vote on University issues and express student needs and concerns.
 The term of office is for four years or until the student graduates or leaves the University, whichever occurs first.